sourabhk19/Real-Time-Vandalism-Detector/README.md

 - Make sure you have all the python libraries installed.
 (I suggest installing Anaconda)
 - On Windows, use command prompt to run ` python vandalism-detector `
   - #### Arguments
-    - For passing a video file, ` python vandalism-detector -v "path to video file" `
+    - For passing a video file, use  ` python vandalism-detector -v "path to video file" `
-    - For passing size of Monitoring Area,  ` python vandalism-detector -a "Monitoring Area size " `.
+    - For passing size of Monitoring Area, use  ` python vandalism-detector -a "Monitoring Area size " `.
 Default size is 500.
     - If no arguments are passed, the program automatically uses Webcam as default video source.

 ## Acknowledgements